Wormholes and out-of-time ordered correlators in gauge/gravity duality: Discussion and conclusions

+We have found that a wormhole in general has a full Lyapunov spectrum, i.e. a vector of Lyapunov exponents, rather than just a single exponent.
+This is expected for any system with many degrees of freedom, and likely holds for any model more complicated than a classical black hole.
+For example, generalizations of the SYK model such as \cite{altmanfl,altmanphtr,otocsach} likely also have a Lyapunov spectrum with several different exponents.
+The story of direction- and velocity-dependent Lyapunov exponents in \cite{otocsarosi,otocsarosi2} essentially means that systems with non-maximal chaos have a continuous Lyapunov spectrum; in our case, for spherical perturbations of wormholes, the spectrum is discrete (but would likely become continuous for localized shocks).

 An interesting work for us is \cite{sykrec}: it considers a wormhole, again from field theory side, as two coupled SYK models dual to the eternal JT wormhole.
-The authors find recurrences (multiple peaks) in transmission probability for the wormhole, qualitatively very similar to our plots; quite likely the OTOC sees these same recurrent states.
-Several authors \cite{altmanfl,altmanphtr,otocsach} have found a slowdown of chaos even in a single SYK model when additional couplings are added, either to a slow-chaos ("Fermi-liquid-like") phase with $\lambda\propto T^2$.
-In \cite{aurelio} a quadratic perturbation leads to a zero-$\lambda$ phase; the significance of these findings for us is unclear (because the SYK generalizations considered in these works differ from the wormhole coupling, and again because our system is non-stationary).
+The authors find recurrences (multiple peaks) in transmission probability for the wormhole, qualitatively similar to the oscillations in some of our plots; quite likely our OTOC sees these same recurrent states.

+One might wonder how we could ever obtain anything but the simple MSS bound result $\lambda=2\pi T$ since we work in the classical gravity regime.
+The resolution is that opening a wormhole already requires quantum effects in the matter sector in order to break the null energy condition.
+It is true that gravity itself stays classical, however the removal of the horizon (which is basically what the GJW protocol does) seems enough to introduce scalings other than MSS.
+The fact that one exponent always stays at $2\pi T$ for any fast wormhole is certainly a consequence of the fact that for early enough times the horizon is always present.
+Another way to intuitively understand the appearance of exponents below $2\pi T$ is that the existence of both incoming and outgoing solutions results in an eikonal phase where the terms $p^2,pq,q^2$ all appear, rather than just the $pq$ term as for a black hole.